TISUnion/Carpet-TIS-Addition/docs/rules.md

 - Categories: `TIS`, `CARPET_MOD`

+## instantBlockUpdaterReintroduced

+Reintroduce the instant block update behavior from versions before 1.19

+With that update suppression is doable in 1.19+ again

+It also provides a better logging results with more clear logic for [microTiming logger](./loggers.md#microtiming), as clean as versions before 1.19

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `CREATIVE`

 ## instantCommandBlock

 Make command blocks on redstone ores execute command instantly instead of scheduling a 1gt delay TileTick event for execution